-9:00-9:30am Coffee Panel 5.1: Civil Wars and the End of the Republican Series Chair: Mariangela Puglisi 9:30-9:55am Coinage for a curule aedile: control marks and the denarii of M. Plaetorius Cestianus (RRC 409) Elizabeth McLeod Heintges Columbia University 9:55-10:20am A fresh look at the production of the mint of Rome in 49 BCE Bernhard Woytek Austrian Academy of Science University of Vienna 10:20-10:45am Q&A University of Vicinia 10:45-11:10am Break Panel 5.2: Civil Wars and the End of the Republican Series Chair: Kevin Butcher 11:10-11:25am The coinage of Sextus Pompeius in Sicily (RRC 483; 511) Guillaume de Méritens de Villeneuve University of Namur 11:25-11:50am The issues of the last Republican moneyers Ti.
+37 1 9:00-9:30am Coffee Panel 5.1: Civil Wars and the End of the Republican Series Chair: Mariangela Puglisi 9:30-9:55am Coinage for a curule aedile: control marks and the denarii of M. Plaetorius Cestianus (RRC 409) Elizabeth McLeod Heintges Columbia University 9:55-10:20am A fresh look at the production of the mint of Rome in 49 BCE Bernhard Woytek Austrian Academy of Science University of Vienna 10:20-10:45am Q&A 10:45-11:10am Break Panel 5.2: Civil Wars and the End of the Republican Series Chair: Kevin Butcher 11:10-11:25am The coinage of Sextus Pompeius in Sicily (RRC 483; 511) Guillaume de Méritens de Villeneuve University of Namur 11:25-11:50am The issues of the last Republican moneyers Ti.
 Sempronius Gracchus (RRC 525) and Q. Voconius Vitulus (RRC 526) Wilhelm Hollstein Staatliche Kunstsammlungen Dresden Technische Universität Dresden 11:50-12:15pm Q&A 12:15-2:00pm Break Panel 6: Synergies and Future Avenues of Inquiry Chair: Clare Rowan 2:00-2:25pm From the die to the big picture: RRDP and the study of Roman Republican coinage Alice Sharpless American Numismatic Society 2:25-2:50pm The view from RACOM.
-New analyses of Roman Republican silver coins Kevin Butcher University of Warwick Matthew Ponting University of Liverpool 2:50-3:15pm How production of Roman Republican silver coinages differs from that of Greek coinages François de Callataÿ Royal Library of Belgium Ecole Pratique des Hautes Etudes 3:15-3:40pm Q&A Université libre de Bruxelles 3:40-4:15pm Break L' MA V 4:15-5:00pm Closing Discussion Liv M. Yarrow CUNY-Brooklyn College Lucia F. Carbone American Numismatic Society
+New analyses of Roman Republican silver coins Kevin Butcher University of Warwick Matthew Ponting University of Liverpool 2:50-3:15pm How production of Roman Republican silver coinages differs from that of Greek coinages François de Callataÿ Royal Library of Belgium Ecole Pratique des Hautes Etudes 3:15-3:40pm Q&A Université libre de Bruxelles 3:40-4:15pm Break Liv.
+M. Vorrey 4:15-5:00pm Closing Discussion Liv M. Yarrow CUNY-Brooklyn College Lucia F. Carbone American Numismatic Society

-The Roman Republican Die Project (RRDP) will bring leading scholars together at a conference hosted by the American Academy in Rome from 9-11 April 2025.
+The Roman Republican Die Project (RRDP) will bring leading scholars together at a conference at the American Academy in Rome from 9-11 April 2025.
 At Coins, Counting, and Community - Exploring Deep Data from the Roman Republican Die Project, a group of international historians, archaeologists, and numismatists will present original research on specific Roman Republican issues utilizing the data provided by RRDP.

-The conference at the American Academy in Rome expands the scope of the project, which has in previous phases focused on control-marked coinage and issues from the period 95-75 BCE and showcases potential methods of using RRDP for other scholarly research.
+Expanding the scope of the project, which in previous phases focused on control-marked coinage and issues from the period 95-75 BCE, the conference will also highlight potential methods for using RRDP in broader scholarly research.